ayuspoudel/Terraform-Automation-Projects/Cloud-Deployment-Automation/README.md

-# AWS Infrastructure Setup with Terraform
+# Cloud Deployment Automation with Terraform

 This repository contains the Terraform configuration to deploy a basic AWS infrastructure.
 It sets up a VPC, subnet, internet gateway, route table, security group, and an EC2 instance.
 Additionally, it provisions the EC2 instance with a simple Python application.